sneakaway-studio/explode-the-web/README.md

 A tutorial showing how to make a browser extension that explodes web pages with third party trackers.

-Try the extension on the [Chrome Web Store](https://chrome.google.com/webstore/detail/explode-the-web/dmedbnfdhjfppcgbccpfaigicbnajhod)
+Try the extension in [Chrome](https://chrome.google.com/webstore/detail/explode-the-web/dmedbnfdhjfppcgbccpfaigicbnajhod)

 ## Project notes